Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Bamboo platform viewpoint at Ceningan Cliffs Restaurant on Nusa Ceningan, Bali, Indonesia

-On your last day on Nusa Ceningan, set out to discover the island’s south side that sits atop steep cliffs.
-From the western end of the island, walk (or ride a scooter) along the southern road, passing by local residences and farms to Ceningan Cliffs restaurant.
+Today set out to discover the steep cliffs on the south coast.
+From the western end, walk (or ride a scooter) along the southern road, passing local residences and new developments to Ceningan Cliffs.

-The restaurant entertains visitors with cliffside swings, infinity pool and a lookout point made from bamboo.
-Retrace your steps heading west, but before returning to the main intersection, turn south on the access road to Secret Beach.
-Take in the viewpoint and then scurry down the steps to the beach.
+Now retrace your steps back to town, but just before the main intersection, turn south on the access road to Secret Beach.
+Take in the view from above and then scurry down the steps to the shore.

 Fiery sunset from Sea Breeze Bar on Nusa Ceningan, Bali, Indonesia

-Spend the afternoon in a pool that overlooks the water – either at your accommodations or at the hip Sea Breeze Bar.
+By now you’ve earned yourself some rest, so head for a pool that overlooks the water – either at your accommodation or Sea Breeze Bar.

-If you want to end your stay on the Nusa Islands with a bang, create your own warung crawl between the Yellow Bridge and the west end of the island!
-Start at Sea Breeze and make stops at a few fun bars, like The Island, The Sand, Ria Warung and Le Pirate.
-End at Next Level for a meal of satisfying tacos for dinner!
+If you want to end your stay with a bang, create your own warung crawl.
+The Island, The Sand, Ria Warung and Le Pirate are all fun stops.
+Finish up at Next Level and get tacos for dinner!

-If you want a more low-key evening, watch the sunset at Twilight and then savor island fare at Blue Lagoon Resto, a traditional Indonesian establishment – or, for an intimate dinner-by-the-sea, eat at Nusa Veranda Villas!
+Looking for a more low-key evening?
+Watch sunset at Twilight and savor island fare at Blue Lagoon Resto or go for an intimate dinner-by-the-sea at Nusa Veranda Villas!

 Day 14 – Sanur, Bali